An Oxfam staff member preparing food parcels to be distributed in North Gaza.

 Israel’s war on Gaza has taken a devastating toll on civilians and fuelled further Israeli escalations in violence in Lebanon and across the wider region.

-A temporary, fragile ceasefire is now in place in Gaza.
+A temporary, fragile ceasefire is now in place in Gaza, but it is under threat.

 Read on to find out what our local partners are doing to support their community.